joejohnston203/binned_stan_analysis/README.md

   discard any chains that did not properly converge, then average the results of the remaining chains to get final results.

-  The results that went into the paper can be accessed at: https://www.dropbox.com/sh/owa9y6qtmdcwenk/AABiqeQbo0WBhvnxuDFqY1VEa?dl=0
+  The results that went into the Ricochet at Double Chooz paper can be accessed at: https://www.dropbox.com/sh/owa9y6qtmdcwenk/AABiqeQbo0WBhvnxuDFqY1VEa?dl=0